WieeRd/ClockBot/TERMS_OF_SERVICE.md

 Although I implemented a safety features in most cases,
 do read the warnings before entering my devil's workshop.
-I do not take any responsibility for incidents these features.
+I do not take any responsibility for incidents caused by these features.

 # Privacy Policy